 Dr. Holger R. Goerlitz

-in how animals interact with other individuals of their own species, of
+in how animals interact with other individuals of their own and other species, with their environment and how these

 Clare EL, Goerlitz HR, Drapeau VA, Holderied MW, Adams AM, Nagel J, Dumont ER, Hebert PDN & Fenton MB (online): Trophic niche flexibility in Glossophaga soricina: how a nectar seeker sneaks an insect snack.
-Functional Ecology.
-DOI: 10.1111/1365-2435.12192
+Functional Ecology (online).

 ter Hofstede HM*, Goerlitz HR* [contributed equally], Ratcliffe JM, Holderied MW & Surlykke A (2013): The simple ears of noctuoid moths are tuned to the calls of their sympatric bat community.
 Journal of Experimental Biology 216, 3954-3962.